speedment/speedment-doc/pages/maven.md

 </plugin>
 ```
 {% include note.html content="
 {speedment.enterprise.version} is different from {speedment.version}.
-Always use the recommended version
+Always use the recommended
-of {speedment.enterprise.version}
+{speedment.enterprise.version}
 " %}

 The Speedment Enterprise Maven Plugin works the same way as the Speedment Maven Plugin but